Dusty-Hordofel/biloko-mern-ecommerce/README.md

       I. Create a endpoint & the controller to get the cart

 173. Get User Cart in Frontend
+      I. create functions->user.js->getUserCart()
+      II.<Checkout/>

+            I. create [products, setProducts] & [total, setTotal];
+            II. use useEffect to make a request to the backend when the component mount.
+            III. retrieve user info from the store.

 174. Final Order Summary in Checkout
 175. Empty Cart
 176. User Address on Checkout